HanLingsgjk/CSCV/README.md

 (A Robust Method for Extracting 3D Motion from Videos)

+At present, this article is still under review, and there is a preliminary version of this work https://dl.acm.org/doi/abs/10.1145/3503161.3547979
+PS: Can be found by name on Google Scholar, if ACM is not convenient to read

 ## Requirements
 The code has been tested with PyTorch 1.11.0 and Cuda 11.3.